fenok/react-router-typesafe-routes/UNIVERSAL_TYPES_MIGRATION.md

 | `arrayOfType(/*  */)([])`        | N/A[^5]                                                 |
 | `arrayOfType(/*  */)(throwable)` | N/A[^5]                                                 |

+If you need some behavior that can't be achieved with the new syntax, you can construct type objects manually.

 [^1]: With new syntax, for state fields, the value (or its parts) is not stringified or parsed.
 [^2]: With old syntax, custom types could technically allow `undefined`, in which case `throwable` and a fallback value wouldn't be used for absent values.
 With new syntax, `undefined` can't be returned if `.default()` or `.defined()` are used.
 [^3]: With old syntax, any invalid item fails the whole array, and that error is replaced with undefined.
 There is no equivalent new syntax, but `string().array()` should be more useful.
 It always returns an array, and invalid items are replaced with `undefined`.
 If you need to fail the whole array, the closest new syntax is `string().defined().array()`, which throws an error if any item is absent or invalid (though it's not very useful).